 Approval of a proposal by the Advisory Committee and M.P.H.
-Program Director must be in hand and assurances (as required) pertaining to fair and ethical practices (e.g., IRB, HIPAA training, etc.) must be secured before students can begin their work or register for the ILE Thesis or Project.
+Program Director must be in hand and assurances (as required) pertaining to fair and ethical practices (e.g., HIPAA, IRB, training, etc.) must be secured before students can begin their work or register for the ILE Thesis or Project.

-Upon completing the ILE Thesis or Capstone Project, the student must secure an evaluation by the Advisory Committee consisting of the 2 program faculty and outside reader cited on the prior ILE Program Application form.
-ILE Thesis or Capstone Project evaluation is based on the following:
+Upon completing the ILE Thesis or Capstone Project, the student must secure an evaluation by the Advisory Committee consisting of the two program faculty and outside reader cited on the prior ILE Program Proposal form.
+ILE Thesis or Capstone Project evaluation is based on criteria cited above.
+An ILE Thesis or Capstone Project will be judged to demonstrate 'highest quality' upon receiving an evaluation of 100 points; 'High quality' with 90-99 points; 'Satisfactory quality' with 80-89 points and 'Unsatisfactory quality' with fewer than 80 points.